Primary gravitational waves at high frequencies I: Origin of suppression in the power spectrum

 Consider a field propagating in a FLRW universe.
 The homogeneity of the background allows us to decompose the field in terms of the Fourier modes and the isotropy of the background implies that the mode functions will depend only on the wave number~$k$.
 In general, a suitably rescaled Fourier mode function of the field, say, $\chi_k$, will satisfy an equation of motion of the following form:

 where $\omega_k^2(\eta)$ and $\sigma^2(\eta)$ are functions of time.
-For instance, in the case of a massive scalar field, the quantity $\omega_k^2(\eta)$ will depend on the wave number, the scale factor of the FLRW universe and its time derivatives, while the quantity $\sigma^2(\eta)$ will depend on the mass of the field and the scale factor.
+For instance, in the case of a massive scalar field, the quantity $\omega_k^2(\eta)$ will depend on the wave number, the mass of the field and the scale factor of the FLRW universe, while the quantity $\sigma^2(\eta)$ will depend on the scale factor and its time derivatives.
 To solve such an equation, let us assume the WKB ansatz

 where $\ei$ is some initial time.
 On substituting this ansatz into the equation of motion~\eqref{eq:eom-chik}, we obtain that

 where we have introduced powers of $1/T$ to facilitate the adiabatic expansion.
 We can now expand $W_k(\eta)$ in adiabatic order, i.e. we can write